marioPPavlov/AspNetCore2.0_Identity_MongoDB_Sample/README.md

 in order to be made usable for an Asp ASP.NET Core 2.0 project.

 <h1>Usage</h1>
-To get things running you will need a MongoDB instance up and running.
-Please see https://docs.mongodb.com/tutorials/install-mongodb-on-windows/ and you will need to edit the connectionstring in the appsettings.json file.
+To get things running you will need a MongoDB instance up and running and you will need to edit the connectionstring in the appsettings.json file as well.
+Please see https://docs.mongodb.com/tutorials/install-mongodb-on-windows/ on how to set up a MongoDB client.